Alex Goldhoorn

 The IDE as Chat Interface

-It felt more like reviewing a junior's code and steering it.
-The style was often off: too verbose, not reusing existing helpers, solving the general case when only the specific one was needed.
-Giving that feedback became a real part of the workflow.
+It feels more like reviewing a junior's code and steering it.
+The style is often off: too verbose, not reusing existing helpers, solving the general case when only the specific one is needed.
+Giving that feedback is a real part of the workflow.
+For work I am more cautious: reviewing the output carefully and testing before merging to main.

-A few failure patterns kept recurring: generating new helpers instead of reusing existing ones, taking an indirect solution instead of a straightforward one (sorting a DataFrame to find the max, instead of calling .max()), and adding parameters for flexibility nobody asked for.
+I have been seeing several recurring failure patterns: generating new helpers instead of reusing existing ones, taking an indirect solution instead of a straightforward one (sorting a DataFrame to find the max, instead of calling .max()), and adding parameters for flexibility nobody asked for.
 The output was often correct but not appropriate.
 I keep a running log of these patterns.

 What Changed, Really

-Last year was a big learning curve: finding the balance between coding myself, giving good instructions, trusting the output, and knowing when to review carefully.
-I tried tools across the board — web chat interfaces, IDE integrations (Cursor, VS Code), the console, even tools that review code PRs in Github and Gitlab.
+2025 was for me the year of learning to work with these tools — by trial and error.
+Finding the balance between coding myself, giving good instructions, trusting the output, and knowing when to review carefully.
+I tried tools across the board: web chat interfaces, IDE integrations (Cursor, VS Code), the console, even tools that review PRs in GitHub and GitLab.

-As models improve, I expect to trust the output more and review it less.
-The skill shifts from writing code to knowing what to ask for — and recognising when the answer is wrong.
+As models improve, I expect to be able to trust the output more and review it less.
+The skill shifts from writing code to knowing what to ask for — and recognising when the result is wrong.
+The tools keep getting smarter — the question is whether we can keep up.

 Alex Goldhoorn is a freelance Senior Data Scientist.
-Find more at goldhoorn.net.
+Find more at alex.goldhoorn.net.